 How are you? is Hvordan Har Du Det

 Say Good Night – God Natt

-To say Yes, just say Ja (and for No – say Nei)
+To say Yes say Ja (and for No – say Nei)

-We loved every second of our time in Norway and for every reader who’s contemplating a visit must take the plunge now.
-Ha, Det (Bye in Norwegian, and yes, we saved this for the last) Happy Travelling!
+Norway, the founding member of NATO and the UN underlines the fact that this Kingdom aches for a nonviolent and war-free zone.
+Norway stayed neutral during both the World Wars and is listed as World’s happiest country by the index of lifestyle and living circumstances.
+I loved, every second of my time in Norway and every reader who’s contemplating a visit must take the plunge now.
+Ha, Det (Bye in Norwegian, and yes, I saved this for the last) Happy Travelling!